SuperOfficeDocs/superoffice-docs/docs/en/company/howto/crmscript/set-interest-on-off-crmscript.md

 }
 ```

-While this codeblock gets the childitems for the item/heading and checks each one of the nested items:
+Here, we get the child items for the item/heading and check each of the nested items:

 ```crmscript
  NSSelectableMDOListItem[] childItems = interestsOrHeadings.GetChildItems();